Andrews Avenue station

-Andrews Avenue station is SEPTA Route 102 trolley stop in Collingdale, Pennsylvania.
+Andrews Avenue station is a stop on the D in Collingdale, Pennsylvania.
 The station is officially located at Woodlawn & Andrews Avenues.
-This is the third to last station stop on the Route 102 line, and the second to last stop to run along Woodlawn Avenue.
+This is the third to last station stop on the D2, and the second to last stop to run along Woodlawn Avenue.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Chester Pike (US 13) in Sharon Hill, Pennsylvania.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Chester Pike (US 13) in Sharon Hill, Pennsylvania.
 The station has a shed with a roof where people can go inside when it is raining.
 This shed is located on the north side of the grade crossing with Andrews Avenue at the end of a sidewalk platform.
 Because the stop is in a residential area, no parking is available.